Nouri Iskandar: Death and commemoration

-On Christmas Day of 2023, Iskandar died at the age of 85.
+On Christmas Day 2023, Iskandar died at the age of 85.
 His death was announced the same day by the Syrian Ministry of Culture and was commemorated across Assyrian communities in the diaspora and Sweden, with musician Lolita Emmanuel writing "Malfono worked tirelessly to document our culture and to celebrate the continuity of ancient Assyrian heritage...He showed the world the historically rooted contributions of indigenous Assyrians to the Middle Eastern musical landscape."

 A tribute concert was held in his memory shortly after his death.
 His funeral service was held on January 4 of the next year.
 His death was honored by the Nineveh Music Group in early February 2024.
-On the 40th day after his death another musical commemoration with performances of two of his songs was held in Damascus, organized by the Syrian Opera House.
 The Assyrian Monitor for Human Rights organized a commemorative event in Eskilstuna featuring a documentary that chronicled his life's work and testimonials from many that knew him personally.

 In late 2024, it was announced that a commemorative album would be released in honor of Nouri.
-The album contains a recording of one of Iskandar's concerts from 2014, and was released on Spotify the same day.
+The album contains a recording of one of Iskandar's concerts from 2014 and was released on Spotify the same day.